Toenail Fungus Spreading

 Dr. Elewski of the University of Alabama says it is not a good idea to leave any toenail fungus untreated.
 This is the case for any population, and especially for high-risk populations.

 When a toenail fungus goes untreated, it could lead to much bigger problems.

-This is especially true for cases like diabetics.
+This is especially true for cases like people with diabetes.

-A toenail fungus can create a crack in the skin that exposes the body to much bigger infections from a bacteria or other cause.
-It is this kind of bacterial problem that leads to amputations in diabetics, and a problem doctors see quite a lot.
+A toenail fungus can create a crack in the skin that exposes the body to much bigger infections from bacteria or other causes.
+This kind of bacterial problem leads to amputations in diabetics, and a problem doctors see quite a lot.

-Many people think they just need to put on some fresh socks and the problem will resolve itself on its own time.
+Many people think they need to put on some fresh socks, and the problem will resolve itself on its own time.
 It could.

 But it probably won’t.

 How to Treat Toenail Fungus

 The first step in treating toenail fungus is to ensure that it is taken care of.
 That could be anything from a hangnail to an ingrown toenail to just some cracks in the tips of your toes or fingers.